Skip to content

 status_code = None

-# A POST request with two parameters is required
+# you need a POST with two parameters

 if len(post_params) != 2: